Over 6 million households did not make their rent or mortgage payments and 26 million individuals missed their student loan payment in September 2020.

 According to new research by Redfin, 22 percent of U.S. homebuyers and sellers said the upcoming presidential election is impacting their plans to buy or sell a home.

-According to the Mortgage Bankers Association's Weekly Mortgage Applications Survey for the week ending December 16, 2016, mortgage applications increased 2.5 percent from one week earlier.
+According to the Mortgage Bankers Association's latest Weekly Mortgage Applications Survey for the week ending October 2, 2020, U.S. mortgage applications increased 4.6 percent from one week earlier.

-According to the Mortgage Bankers Association's (MBA) Weekly Mortgage Applications Survey for the week ending December 9, 2016, mortgage applications in the U.S. decreased 4.0 percent from one week earlier.
+According to the Mortgage Bankers Association's latest Weekly Mortgage Applications Survey for the week ending September 18, 2020, U.S. mortgage applications increased 6.8 percent from one week earlier.